Project Management Software for Software Teams

 Reviewed on March 13, 2026.
 This guide compares the workflow software teams most often struggle to keep readable in one place: sprint planning, backlog execution, dependency visibility, GitHub-adjacent delivery context, and weekly reporting for people outside engineering.

-- We reviewed how Scrumbuiss supports that workflow across Project Delivery, Sprints, Gantt Timeline, Workload Capacity, Dashboard, and the GitHub integration.
+- We reviewed how Scrumbuiss supports that workflow across Project Delivery, Sprints, Timeline Maker, Gantt Timeline, Workload Capacity, Dashboard, and the GitHub integration.

 - We compared that against the official positioning published by Atlassian for Jira Software, Asana for Engineering, and ClickUp for Software Teams.